Blockstream/Jade/diy/README.md

     CONFIG_DEBUG_MODE=y

+This can be accompished with, for example:
+`./tools/mkdefaults.py ./configs/sdkconfig_display.defaults NDEBUG`

 ## Enabling Secure Boot
 If you want to maximise the physical security of your device and prevent it from running firmware that you haven't signed with your signing key, you can also enable Secure Boot.
-This is designed to mimic the settings found on a retail Jade device.
+If applied together with removing the debug features, this is designed to mimic the settings found on a retail Jade device.

 _Warning: Doing this cannot be un-done, nor can the signing key that the device will accept be changed._